Working Iowa: Increased demand for services at Waypoint, Kidspoint means a need to hire more employees

 “I’m really trying to get them ready for those kindergarten skills and getting them prepped for school and making sure they are where they need to be for academics,” Hemphill said.

-Kidspoint says nearly 200 kids trying to get into this program, but, according to CEO Jay Kennedy, there just isn’t enough staff to accommodate them all.
+Kidspoint says nearly 200 kids are trying to get into this program, but, according to CEO Jaye Kennedy, there just isn’t enough staff to accommodate them all.

 “We have ratios and different regulations that we need to follow,” Kennedy said.
 “So we are really, really in need.
 The community is in need of more childcare.”